Stake logo

 Why are space stocks important to watch?

 Over the last two decades, the private sector has taken the reins of the space economy.
-While larger projects like the James Webb space telescope, International Space Station (ISS), and space exploration remain the purview of governments, the value of the global space economy reached US$469b in 2021.
-By 2040 Citigroup (NYSE: C) forecasts total annual revenue of the space industry will reach US$1t.
+While larger projects like the James Webb space telescope, International Space Station (ISS), and space exploration remain the purview of governments, the value of the global space economy reached US$469b in 2021, enticing corporations to enter the industry as market players.
+Citigroup ($C) forecasts the total annual revenue of the space industry to reach US$1t by 2040.

 Investors can start trading the space economy today.
 Buy Australian shares and U.S. stocks straight from the Stake platform to enter this rocketing new sector.